2021 Power Plan specific information

-See also presentations and related material shown at our monthly Council meetings.
+Also see presentations and related material from our monthly Council meetings.

 Draft DR product Assumptions

 - Residential DR Product Assumptions (2019)

 Recent and Upcoming MeetingsSwipe left or right

 Demand response is a non-persistent intentional change in net electricity usage by end-use customers from normal consumptive patterns in response to a request on behalf of, or by, a power and/or distribution/transmission system operator.
 This change is driven by an agreement, potentially financial, or tariff between two or more participating parties.

 One of the key findings from the Seventh Power Plan is the region needs to develop capacity resources to meet its growing demands.
 One resource identified to meet this capacity need is demand response (DR).The analysis indicates a minimum of 600 MW of additional DR resources would be cost-effective to develop as soon as possible; significantly more than currently developed or planned.
 However, the region has limited commercial experience with DR and thus there is a general lack of understanding and confidence in how to effectively deploy these resources.